-Das and Singal (2004), Luczak and Jagodziński (2006) and Kulis and Esteller (2010) indicated DNA methylation is an epigenetic mechanism that is categorized into hypermethylation and hypomethylation of Tumor Suppressor Genes (TSG) or proto-oncogenes.
-In addition, recent studies demonstrated a lot of evidence that DNA methylation profiles are associated with the risk of cancer diseases, typically nasopharyngeal carcinoma.
+Das et al., Luczak et al. and Kulis & Esteller indicated DNA methylation is an epigenetic mechanism that is categorized into hypermethylation and hypomethylation of tumor suppressor genes (TSG) or protooncogenes.
+In addition, recent demonstrated a lot of evidence that DNA methylation profiles associated with risk of cancer diseases, typically of nasopharyngeal carcinoma.
 Besides eating habit with large amounts of salt-preserved fish and meats, environmental exposures as dust and smoke, family history, EBV infection and genetic factors, especially in as DNA methylation plays the critical roles in the carcinogenesis of NPC.

-Among the tumor suppressor genes, E-cadherin gene (CDH1) is located in a gene cluster of the cadherin family on chromosome 16 (16p22.1) and is composed of 16 exons.
+Among the tumor suppressor genes, E-cadherin gene (CDH1) is located in a gene cluster of the cadherin family on chromosome 16 (16p22.1) and is composed 16 exons.
 This gene encodes epithelial cadherin, a transmembrane glycoprotein that activates in the progress of cell adhesion, cell signal transduction, cell maturation and tissue organization.
-CDH1 gene was expressed mostly in the surfaces and cavities of the human body.
+CDH1 gene was expressed mostly in the surfaces and cavities of human body.

-Up to date, numerous studies demonstrated a significant correlation between the methylated status of CDH1 gene and the risk of developing nasopharyngeal cancer, however, the methylated frequencies of CDH1 gene promoter hypermethylation were significantly distinguishable.
+Up to dates, numerous studies demonstrated the significant correlation between the methylated status of CDH1 gene and the risk of developing nasopharyngeal cancer, however, the methylated frequencies of CDH1 gene promoter hypermethylation were significantly distinguishable.
 Particularly, the range of those values is estimated from 11% to 65%.
 All of those conclusions and controversies depend on a variety of clinical characteristics of samples and molecular methods for identifying or quantifying DNA methylation in nasopharyngeal carcinoma.
-Therefore, this study has conducted a meta-analysis for evaluating in detail the correlation between CDH1 methylation and nasopharyngeal cancer progress.
+Therefore, this study was conducted meta-analysis for evaluating in detail about the correlation between CDH1 methylation and nasopharyngeal cancer progress.

-2. Materials and methods
+2. Materials and Method

 A systematic review was conducted by searching the primary research studies from PubMed, Google Scholar database, up to March 1, 2019.
-The search strategy is based on the various combinations of critical keywords: "CDH1"; "DNA methylation", "nasopharyngeal carcinoma" etc.
+The search strategy based on the various combinations of critical keywords: "CDH1"; "DNA methylation", "nasopharyngeal carcinoma" etc.

-The selection of published studies was performed by two independent reviewers with the inclusion and exclusion criteria.
-The inclusive data included (1) case control studies estimated the frequencies of CDH1 methylation in nasopharyngeal carcinoma and control samples; (2) the correct method for CDH1 methylation screening; (3) types of clinical samples include tissues as NPC primary tumor biopsies and blood; (4) English publications.
-The exclusion data consisted of (1) cohort or review studies; (2) studies that could not be calculated the original frequencies of CDH1 methylation; (3) unpublished and incomplete studies.
+The selection of published studies were performed by two independent reviewers with the inclusion and exclusion criteria.
+The inclusive data included (1) case control studies estimated the frequencies of CDH1 methylation in nasopharyngeal carcinoma and control samples; (2) the correctly method for CDH1 methylation screening; (3) types of clinical samples includes tissues as NPC primary tumor biopsies and blood; (4) English publications.
+The exclusion data consisted of (1) cohort or review studies; (2) studies could not be calculated the original frequencies of CDH1 methylation; (3) unpublished and incomplete studies.
 Figure 1 illustrated a flow chart of the process for selecting studies.